ylseanna/QuakeView/README.md

   </a>
 </p>

 # QuakeView

 QuakeView is an interactive visualisation program for earthquake catalogues, developed at the University of Iceland.
 It aims to allow for rapid importing and analysis of large earthquake catalogs.
 It is still in active development.

-QuakeView is an open-source program written in react/next.js, with a python back-end and runs in an electron wrapper.
+QuakeView is an open-source program written in React/Next.js, with a Python back-end and runs in an Electron wrapper.

 Binaries and how-to-guides are available in the [documentation](https://quakeview.readthedocs.io/), or, for just the binaries, in the releases on this page.